Lotto Ticket Scam Lets People Dodge Taxes. The Old Trick But Creative!

 “There is a gray market out there for these lottery tickets,” said Reece Morrel Jr., an Oklahoma-based CPA who does the taxes for some big players and oversees the online Lady Luck Diary website, where gamblers can learn about tax laws.

 The accountant claimed the client suffered $65,000 in losses for the year, in which the IRS flagged the case.
-Having to think fast, the accountant had to substantiate the large write off.
+Having to think fast, the accountant had to substantiate the massive write-off.
 After paying a Massachusetts man $500, the accountant rented $200,000 worth of losing lottery tickets.

 Long story short, both the accountant and client plead guilty to tax fraud and served time in prison.
-Yes, prison.
+Yes, jail.

-Although it may seem fishy, not all lottery ticket sellers are trying to collude in a scam.
-There are many ads that are offering collector’s tickets, which is above board.
+Although it may seem fishy, not all lottery ticket sellers are trying to cooperate in a scam.
+Many ads are offering collector’s tickets, which is above board.